aferriss/p5Fbo/README.md

 1. There is an issue with p5 where you can't pass textures to shaders directly.
 I've [submitted a PR to fix this](https://github.com/processing/p5.js/pull/5517), but in the meantime, **you will need to use the pre-built p5.js library in this repo**.

-2. Currently, the only way to draw the results of the fbo is by using a custom shader.
-I've provided and example in the repo so you can see how this is done.
-Hopefully I can figure out a way to draw a p5.Texture using the image() or texture() functions.

-3. The rendering format is set to RGBA Unsigned Byte.
+2. The rendering format is set to RGBA Unsigned Byte.
 It should be possible to do float textures, but I haven't looked into it yet.

-4. I'm fairly certain that rendering might break if you create a fbo that isn't the same aspect ratio as your main canvas.
-I haven't tested it yet, but my hunch is that you will need to update the projection matrix aspect ratio in order to fix this.

-5. I also haven't tested it with p5.Graphics objects, but I think this should work.
-Feel free to file an issue if not.

 ## Todo list

-- [ ] Ensure that p5Fbo works with p5.Graphics objects
-- [ ] Ensure that p5Fbo can properly update the projectmation matrix when the aspect of the fbo doesn't match the aspect of the base canvas.
 - [ ] Get float textures working
-- [ ] Figure out how to draw textures to the screen using the image() or texture() functions.
 - [ ] Test performance
-- [ ] Test that many fbo's can be created at once

 ## Credits